marsiitr/VR-Flight-Simulator/README.md

 ## FUTURE IMPROVMENTS

-The delay of joystick rotation to its result can be decreased by using a short way of giving a signal to software.
+1. The delay of joystick rotation to its result can be decreased by using a short way of giving a signal to software and also optimizing the graphics in simulation.
-Some software improvments can be done such as adding of distance from mountain (or building) in front, or if the plane is losing stability.
+2. Some software improvments can be done such as adding of distance from mountain (or building) in front, or if the plane is losing stability then how to control it and also maintaining a scorecard and highscore board .

 ## TEAM MEMBERS